F.A.Q for custom work

 I have a nickel allergy but I want my piece in white gold?

 You're in luck!
 I only use palladium white gold which is nickel free.
 I use this as standard since anyone can develop an allergy to nickel at any stage of life.
-Palladium white gold is a tad more expensive than nickel based white gold but in my opinion, worth it.
+Palladium white gold is higher value than nickel based white gold as palladium is a precious metal so bear in mind there will be a price discrepancy of sometimes several hundred dollars.

 Do you work in platinum?

-I do not fabricate in platinum as it requires certain gases that I do not wish to work with.
+I do not fabricate in platinum as I do with gold and silver as it requires certain gases that I do not work with.
 I am able to have pieces cast into platinum where I can set the stones and give the finishing touches to the design we created together.
 This is a premium design service reserved for higher end pieces of jewellery such as engagement rings that I am happy to provide for you.

 I changed my mind and want to return my piece of jewellery, can I do that?